Lifailon/PowerShell.HardwareMonitor/README.md

 ```

 This design is suitable for continuously sending data to a database with the possibility of **creating a service**.
+With **Start-Sleep** you can set the frequency of sending messages.
+Using the **Server, Port, Database and Table parameters to module**, you can specify the settings for connecting to the database.
+The **Log parameter** is used to debug the output.